 the values entered here will be used to reduce all other parameters provided.
 For more information on the details of

-dimensionless parameters in Tramonto calculations, see the Reduced Units web page.
+dimensionless parameters in Tramonto calculation, see the Reduced Units web page.

-other variables with units of Length (e.g. Size of computational domain) must all be entered in the same real units.
+then other distance variables (e.g. Size_x) must all be entered in the same real units.
+Tramonto will then

 - VEXT_MAX(real): This parameter is always >0 and entered in kT units.

-This is the maximum external field, Vext where DFT equations will be solved.
-If Vext>VEXT_MAX then the fluid density is set strictly to zero.
+This is the maximum external field where DFT equations will be solved. if Vext>VEXT_MAX then the fluid density is set strictly to zero.

-Note that in ideal systems, ρ(r)∝exp(-Vext(r)/kT).
-As a result, a large Vext value results in very small densities that can be difficult to resolve numerically.
+Note density is proportional to the exp(-Vext/kT) so large Vext results in very small densities that can cause numerical problems in the solution of the equations.
 VEXT_MAX is typically between 10 and 20.